Your big journey along the Great Silk Road !

 Ulytau mountains, Karaganda region, Kazakhstan.

-Tours and excursions in the Ulytau mountains.
+Tours and excursions in Ulytau Mountains -

-The region of the Ulytau mountains has been the center of Saryarka and the entire steppe since ancient times.
+The area of the Ulytau mountains has been the center of Saryarka and the entire steppe since ancient times.
 Ulytau is a sacred place of the Kazakh people, spiritualized and legendary for thousands of years, sung by poets.
 The beauty of this ancient mountain is due to the importance of the national history of Kazakhstan.
-Ulytau became a favorite place for nomadic khans.
+Ulytau became a favorite place of the nomadic khans.
 Here is the horde of Jochi Khan, the eldest son of Genghis Khan, from where Batu Khan began his campaign to the east.

-The monuments preserved in Ulytau apparently belong to the Paleolithic and Neolithic eras.
+The monuments preserved in Ulytau, apparently, belong to the Paleolithic and Neolithic eras.
 Archaeologists have unearthed many ancient settlements and tools.
-The largest Paleolithic workshop in Kazakhstan was discovered on the banks of the Karakengir River.
-It is known that the rich settlements of antiquity along the rivers were rich in ancient tombs and burial mounds.
-The mystery of the "whiskered mounds" has not yet been solved.
-Some archaeologists say that this is a tomb, others say that this is an ancient observatory.
-Archaeological excavations have shown that more than 3,000 years ago, mining was widespread here, and local tribes exported copper, tin, silver and gold to Iraq, India and Greece.
+The largest Paleolithic workshop in Kazakhstan has been discovered on the banks of the Karakengir River.
+It is known that the rich settlements of antiquity along the rivers were rich in ancient tombs and mounds.

 Photogallery: